 Fortunately, Piyush Pandey was our super boss.
 He was aware of the fact that I like to think, and I have language on my side.
 He sort of pushed me into helping me think that if you’re so feeling this way, just write.
 Typically, it’s for a writer to write and an art director to art direct, but that little push from his side, that if it’s so damaging then write it yourself instead of cribbing, was a really good kickstart.

 As far as the Sprite ad is concerned, the spoof, the brief had been lying around for quite a few weeks.
 All the writers had given their shot, and it was with other groups.
-Advertising is also very territorial.
-The groups are quite territorial.
+In advertising, the groups are quite territorial.
 You don’t allow one group to hijack your brief.
 So, in absolute desperation, I went to the boss of another team and I said, ‘Give me something to write’.
 He said, ‘Okay, here it is.
 See what you can come up with.’
 That’s the ad that happened eventually, which didn’t go down too well with a lot of people, that she needs to decide what she wants to do.
 And I was like, I want to do both.
 That’s how it started.

 Smriti Kiran: When you did give this brief a shot, which people were unable to crack, the very act of writing, when you attempted something for the first time, what was it like?
 What did it feel like when you wrote it and when you actually saw it on screen?